ja-mcm/STAT6031/presentation/README.md

 - What we learned
   - Beware of messy data (large impact on prediction accuracy)
   -
-- Other potential variables - CRIME, transit, local housing prices.....
+  - Go to the French Quarter!
--
+- Other potential variables - CRIME*, transit, local housing prices.....